 Mt Nabewari

 Another Tanzawa mountain that can be hiked from the Okura trailhead is Mt Nabewari.
-Its particularly popular for the nabeyaki udon sold at its summit.
+It’s particularly popular for the nabeyaki udon sold at its summit.
 If you’ve already climbed Mt Tonodake or Mt Tanzawa and are looking for another Tanzawa mountain to check off of your list, Mt Nabewari is another great option.

 Mt Daibosatsu (Yamanashi)